langbenj/RocketWeatherChallenge/README.md

 - The API is delivers the data differently if you are viewing it between 8AM and 6PM or later.
 Needed to include cases to handle it
 - Used the Android Studio template for an UI with a viewpager.
 Generally I'd code this myself but the requirements were clear about keeping things simple.
 Take a look at my Guild Ball app for how I'd implement it (it's in the Player Info segment)
+-  <uses-permission android:name="android.permission.INTERNET"/> Was needed in the manifest